Analyzing the Price-to-Earnings Ratio of XPeng Inc. (XPEV)

 Bernstein, on the other hand, stated in their research note that they expect to see XPEV reach a price target of $12, previously predicting the price at $16.
 The rating they have provided for XPEV stocks is “Mkt Perform” according to the report published on March 24th, 2023.

-Volatility was left at 4.82%, however, over the last 30 days, the volatility rate increased by 5.13%, as shares surge +3.94% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +15.47% upper at present.
+Volatility was left at 4.80%, however, over the last 30 days, the volatility rate increased by 4.49%, as shares sank -2.94% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +11.01% upper at present.

-During the last 5 trading sessions, XPEV rose by +6.51%, which changed the moving average for the period of 200-days by -57.96% in comparison to the 20-day moving average, which settled at $9.92.
-In addition, XPeng Inc. saw 3.62% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, XPEV fell by -6.99%, which changed the moving average for the period of 200-days by -60.85% in comparison to the 20-day moving average, which settled at $9.77.
+In addition, XPeng Inc. saw -3.62% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for XPEV